 Admission Adults $7, Students $1, Kids 12 and younger are free, Senior Discount

-Walk through a landscaped garden featuring the bronze sculptures of Charles Umlauf.
-A nice blend for parents who appreciate art and kids who get bored in indoor museums.
+Walk through a landscaped garden featuring Charles Umlauf’s bronze sculptures.
+This is a nice combination for parents who appreciate art and kids who get bored in indoor museums.

 Where to Eat near Zilker Park